navytux/pygolang/README.rst

 - `go` spawns lightweight thread.
 - `chan` and `select` provide channels with Go semantic.
 - `method` allows to define methods separate from class.
+- `defer` allows to schedule a cleanup from the main control flow.
 - `gimport` allows to import python modules by full path in a Go workspace.